 Modern Slavery Statement

-This Statement and its findings were approved by the Board of the Eucalyptus Group on 24 December 2024 for the purposes of the Acts with respect to the financial year ending 30 June 2024 (“Financial Year”) and is signed by the Chief Executive Officer, who is also a member of the Board.
+This Statement and its findings were approved by the Board of the Eucalyptus Group on 29 December 2025 for the purposes of the Acts and in relation to the financial year ending 30 June 2025 (“Financial Year”) and is signed by the Chief Executive Officer, who is also a member of the Board.

 Tim Doyle